The Best Surety Bond Companies for 2026

 How to Obtain a Construction Surety Bond

 To get started obtaining a surety bond, the first step is to understand the type(s) and amount of bond coverage needed for a project.
 You should consider any applicable federal or state laws, along with any other specific requirements particular to the project in question.
-If you are the prime contractor, most jobs will involve a bid bond, performance bond, and payment bond.
+If you are the prime contractor on a public works project, or a large-scale private development, the job will typically involve a bid bond, performance bond, and payment bond.

 As you move forward, the surety will begin an underwriting process to more fully evaluate the risk associated with covering your business for the project in question.
 The underwriter will evaluate factors like your firm’s finances, professional experience and capability to carry out jobs, organizational structure and management practices, and your personal character.
 Based on these factors, the surety will set the bond premiums—charging more for riskier principals or projects and less for those with a high likelihood of success and reliability.

-Once you’ve obtained your surety bond, you are ready to file it with the obligee and move forward with the project.
+Once you’ve secured your bid bond to submit with your proposal, and later obtained the performance and payment bonds following the contract award, you are ready to file them with the obligee and move forward with the project.

 Type of Construction Work That Is/Isn’t Covered